TigerVNC

 /etc/systemd/system/vncserver@:1.service

-. vncserver will fail to start if the old drop-in file is present when you attempt to start with the new templated service file.
+. vncserver will fail to start if the old drop-in file is present when started with the new templated service file.

 Expose the local display directly